9. The Value of Art

 4. Demand can increase

-Concerning the art market, over the last century only two things have occurred.
+Concerning the art market, over the last century two things have occurred.
 Both the supply of art and its demand have skyrocketed, with demand increasing at a much faster rate than supply.
 This has caused a balloon in art prices that shows no sign of stopping.
 This is the result of the success of capitalism in our modern age.
 We live in a time of plenty - the greatest time of wealth in human history.
 No other point in time comes close.
 It's worth comparing the costs of great art from different points in time.
 I've started with this work by Chris Wool because it's relatively new, and has jumped in price very quickly:

 Compare that to the Sistine Chapel, which Michelangelo painted for 3,000 ducats (the equivalent of $78,000 adjusted for inflation).

 For the price of one Chris Wool mishap, Pope Julius II could have had 20 Sistine Chapels!
-Over a hundred years later, Rembrandt van Rijn was paid 1600 guilders ($766 in today's currency) to paint The Night Watch
+Over a hundred years later, Rembrandt van Rijn was paid 1600 guilders ($766 in today's currency) to paint The Night Watch:

 For one Chris Wool mishap, those members of the night watch could've bought 2,033 paintings by Rembrandt (if he could paint that many in a lifetime)!

 I hope you find it absurd that one Chris Wool mishap could be worth over 2000 Rembrandt paintings.
 And, don't worry, it isn't.
-The Night Watch today isn't for sale, but if it were, it could easily reach a price of over $200 million.
-Perhaps twice that.
+The Night Watch today isn't for sale, but if it were, it could easily reach a price of over $200 million - perhaps twice that?
 So, why did the masters paint so cheap?
 They actually didn't.
 For the times they lived in, the prices they took were considered very high and acceptable.
 Because they lived in times of poverty.
 In Rembrandt's time, most day laborers earned only 300 guilders a year!
 1600 was a fortune!
 So when you hear of modern art selling for so much today, understand that it's only because there are so many rich people demanding to buy it.
 If our way of life ever came to an end, say by a nuclear war, or a super plague, the value of all these artworks might not match a single loaf of bread.
 Value is relative.

 In fact, this tremendous, long-term spike in demand has created a dilemma for gallery owners: how to find enough quality art and artists to fill the resulting shortage in art?
 And this leads us to: